neophob/ola-to-tpm2net/README.md

 Grab DMX data from [OLA](http://www.opendmx.net/index.php/Open_Lighting_Architecture) and send it out via serial port using the [TPM2Net](http://www.ledstyles.de/ftopic18969.html) protocol.

 This enables to use your custom made lightning project together with OLA.
+This application must run on the same machine as OLA is running.

 ##Setup Teensy 3